tarekeldeeb/quran-madina-html/README.md

 A Madina Quran HTML Renderer without images

 Theres a pre-processing python script to generate Json databases with quran text with special metadata.
-The preprocessing is based on text from [Tanzil](tanzil.net), and the OCR DB from [Murtaza Raja](https://github.com/murtraja/quran-android-images-helper) helper project.
+The preprocessing is based on text from [Tanzil](tanzil.net), and the [OCR DB](https://github.com/quran/ayah-detection) downloaded from [Murtaza Raja](https://github.com/murtraja/quran-android-images-helper) helper project.
 Afterwards, the JS library uses those Json objects to render Madina-based Quran pages and lines.

 The main purpose of this library is: